discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 <GridItem xs="12" sm="6">

 ### Basics
-To play <Specialization text="Heal Boon Chronomancer" name="Chronomancer"/> you'll need to create Clones/Phantasms.
+To play <Specialization text="Heal Boon Chronomancer" name="Chronomancer"/> you'll need to constantly create Clones/Phantasms.

 Which can then be spent on Shatters, to trigger:
 - <Trait name="Seize the Moment"/> or <Trait name="Stretched Time"/>